Ciclosporin for nephrotic syndrome

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Ciclosporin should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving ciclosporin.
+- Ciclosporin should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Ciclosporin.

 Is there anything else I need to know about this medicine?

 If your child comes into contact with anyone who has measles, chickenpox or shingles, contact your doctor straight away, as they may need special preventative treatment.